bobaekang/icjia-r-workshop/slides/module4_slides2.md

       * <small>`Points`, `MultiPoints`, `Pixels`, `Grid`, ``Lines`, `Polygons`</small>
   * With attributes: `Spatial*DataFrame` classes
       * The attributes `data.frame` table can be accessed using standard methods.
+* See the ["Spatial Cheatsheet"](http://www.maths.lancs.ac.uk/~rowlings/Teaching/UseR2012/cheatsheet.html) for more one spatial objects in R

 Example